wasdee/parse/README.md

-# a fork of parse with dot access
+# parse with dot access

-A mirror fork of [parse](https://github.com/r1chardj0n3s/parse) with dot notation access.
+A daily rebase of [`parse`](https://github.com/r1chardj0n3s/parse) but, with dot notation access 😉.

+A bit of [history](https://github.com/r1chardj0n3s/parse/issues/117) is that the author don't like this idea. so, I forked.

 ## Get Started